 Since then, Barrette has added two more World Cup silver medals to his resume, both in the keirin, in February 2017 in Los Angeles and October 2018 on the home track in Milton.
 The latter helped him finish second overall in the World Cup keirin standings during the 2018-19 season.
 In 2018, Barrette broke into the top 10 at the World Championships for the first time, advancing to the Small Final in the keirin.

 While competing in the keirin semifinals at the 2019 Pan American Championships, Barrette was involved in a crash, breaking his scapula.
-Just two months later, he was on the World Cup circuit again to pursue Olympic qualification for Tokyo 2020
+Just two months later, he was on the World Cup circuit again to pursue Olympic qualification for Tokyo 2020.
+In his second Olympic Games, Barrette competed in the sprint and the keirin.

 A Little More About Hugo